painted oak furniture

-Wood tones of pine and oak in their natural colors were abundant!
-Today, I want to show you how to transform an old and tired piece of furniture from the 1980’s and bring it into 2018!
+Have you wondered what painted oak furniture looks like?
+Today, I want to show you how to transform an oak pie safe from the 1980s and bring it into the 2000s!

 Ready?
 Let’s go!

-But let’s not be too quick to judge the country look of the eighties – remember what I said about how the 80’s-90’s ushered in the farmhouse style we love so much now?
-The colors may have been different but the desired atmosphere of the home was the same as we want in todays farmhouse style – cozy and comfy for our families!
+But let’s not be too quick to judge the country look of the eighties – remember what I said about how the 80s-90 ushered in the farmhouse style we love so much now?
+The colors may have been different but the desired atmosphere of the home was the same as we want in today’s farmhouse style – cozy and comfy for our families!